Brown Bread — Nutrients, Health Benefits, And Shopping Tips

 How to store brown bread

-Brown bread should be stored at room temperature in a bread box or a paper bag to maintain its crust.
-If you prefer a softer crust, using a plastic bag is suitable.
-Brown bread can last up to a week when stored properly.
+To keep brown bread fresh, it should be kept at room temperature in a bread box or a paper bag to preserve its crust.
+If you like a softer crust, a plastic bag is a good option.
+When stored correctly, brown bread can remain good for 3-5 days at room temperature.

 To keep brown bread fresher for longer, consider storing it with a slice of potato in the bread box; this can help maintain the bread's moisture without making it soggy.